alebuhankaYT/Ukranian_Silicate/README.md

-# Silicate
+# Ukranian Silicate

-This is the main repository for the Silicate bot.
+This is a repository for a Silicate bot modification.

 ## Versioning